 This Level 3 advanced apprenticeship will help you develop your supervisory skills in the workplace and will further enhance your animal management abilities.
-You’ll spend one day every two weeks on campus with the remaining four days spent with your employer over the course of 18 – 24 months.

 An animal management apprenticeship will often be for those who have already successfully completed a relevant Level 2 provision and/or who hold appropriate employment, expertise and responsibilities performed within the workplace.
 You must be employed within the sector and display a strong interest in your job role, as well as being able to demonstrate enthusiasm and a strong determination to succeed as a recognised professional within industry.

 As an apprentice you will work with a range of animals and learn more about their health, welfare, handling and supervision, as well as earning money at the same time.